longhorn/website/content/docs/1.4.0/volumes-and-nodes/volume-size.md

 - Unused blocks are not released

-  Longhorn does not support TRIM/UNMAP operations.
+  Longhorn will not issue TRIM/UNMAP operations automatically.
 Hence deleting files from filesystems will not lead to volume actual size decreasing/shrinking.
+You may need to check [the doc](../trim-filesystem) and handle it by yourself if needed.

 - Allocated blocks but unused are not reused